 - VI: 199

-Turn off voicemail by forwarding calls
+Turn off Voicemail by Forwarding Calls

 - Launch the Settings app and head over to Apps > Phone.

-- Now, tap on Call Forwarding under "Calls".
+- Now, select Call Forwarding under "Calls".

 - Here, turn on the Call Forwarding toggle at the top.